dmolitor/tugboat/README.md

 # Suppose that you specifically need a Docker base image that has RStudio
 # installed so that you can interact with your analysis within a Docker
 # container.
-To do this, we will pass additional arguments directly to the
+To do this, we will explicitly specify a different Docker
-# `dockerfiler::dock_from_renv function.
+# base image using the `FROM` argument.
 create(FROM = "rocker/rstudio")

 # Finally, suppose that we want to include all files except a couple